-highly competitive environment, In such 2 company's market share is constantly at risk and must be carefully safeguarded.
-Competitors who are able discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its and selectively undercutting its future bids Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.
+In such a highly competitive environment, a given company's market share is constantly at risk and must be carefully safeguarded.
+Competitors who are able to discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its future bids and selectively undercutting its prices.
+Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.

 The primary determinants of a company's profit margin, of course, are its costs and prices.
 Not surprisingly, given the relative ease with which both costs and prices may be translated from one type of bulk commodity shipment to another, competitors take great pains to conceal their costs and prices from each other.
-This fact accounts for the scarcity of published information concerning the financial workings of the unregulated segment of the industry.
+This fact accounts for závzntzge.

+the scarcity of published information concerning the financial workings of the unregulated segment of the industry.

 Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity.
 A company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances where costs exceed revenues.
 Sustained "underpricing" below that perceived margin would have a devastating effect upon the affiliates' business, and would make retention of market shares impossible.
-Competitors would be given access to very valuable information which will enable those firms to price their service to their advantage.
+Competitors would be given access to very valuable information which will enable those firms to price their service to their and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of Tampa Electric. allocated to ΙĒ costs affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of transportation to Tampa Electric would increase proportionately. hurt the affiliates' Actions which competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
+Commission therefore should carefully avoid the disclosure of the affiliates' costs and prices.